NCI-DCEG/bioinformatics_journal_club/index.markdown

 #### Meeting 24-05-08
 - Title: Establishing a single-cell eQTL dataset of lung tissues from Asian women never-smokers to elucidate cell-type specific genetic regulation
 - Presenter: Thong Luong

+---
+#### Meeting 24-06-12
+- Title: A new method of adjusting for correlated dose errors, or where there may be substantial curvature in dose response, and comparison with other methods of dose error correction
+- Presenter: Mark Little